Kevin Holden: Speedway career

-At the beginning of the 1977 season he moved to Poole Pirates from Exeter, following in the footsteps of his uncle Bill who rode for the Pirates in the 1950s.
-Kevin started the season in great form taking a maximum 12 points against Wimbledon at Poole in March.
-He was hitting over a 9-point average but was killed during the home match against Reading on 27 April.
-After sliding into the fence he ruptured a blood vessel of the heart.
+At the beginning of the 1977 season, Holden moved to Poole Pirates from Exeter, following in the footsteps of his uncle Bill who rode for the Pirates in the 1950s.
+He started the season in great form taking a maximum 12 points against Wimbledon at Poole in March.
+He was hitting over a nine-point average but was killed during the home match against Reading on 27 April.
+After sliding into the fence, he ruptured a blood vessel of the heart.

 The tributes in the speedway press read 'The Sport has Lost a Great Bloke and 'Holden Killed as he aimed for the Top'.
 Ivan Mauger described it as 'a terrible tragedy' while the world champion Peter Collins noted it was 'a sad loss to us all'.
 Kevin was buried at St John the Baptist church at North Baddesley in Hampshire.